ooni/spec/nettests/ts-040-openvpn.md

 Where:

-- `success_all` (`bool`) marks whether all the attempted connections returned a successful handshake.

-- `success_any` (`bool`) marks whether any of the attempted connections returned a successful handshake.
+- `success` (`bool`) marks whether the attempted connections returned a successful handshake.

-- `inputs` is an array of strings containing the set of inputs that were probed during this experiment.
-See "Input URI" section above for the format.

-- `openvpn_handshake` is an array containing the results for each connection attempt against a given endpoint.
+- `openvpn_handshake` is an array containing the results for a connection attempt against a given endpoint.

 - `tcp_connect`: info about the TCP handshake (only when `endpoint.transport` == `tcp`).
 Conforms to `df-005-tcpconnect`.
    The `transaction_id` refers to the matching handshake in the `openvpn_handshake` array.